WegrzynMarc/Capstone-Project/SETUP.md

 GRANT ALL PRIVILEGES ON emps_services.* TO 'userName'@'%' WITH GRANT OPTION;

-This command works on windows in the command prompt.
+This command works on windows in the command prompt:

 "{filepath to mysql.exe}" -u {username} -p {database name} < "{filepath to the .sql file}"

 You will then be prompted to enter a password, doing so will load the .sql file into the